Welcome to SHLTR's 2nd Competition

 $100 paid by May 15

-Once the entry form is sent to coralie@shltr-mag.com, SHLTR™ will send an invoice to be paid by check, ACH or Venmo.
+To enter, complete the entry form below and send your payment via Paypal to competition@shltr-mag.com.
 Full receipt of the administrative fee by SHLTR™ confirms your official entry into the competition.

 Intellectual Property & Credit